ajcurtis916/UFOs/README.md

 If non-applicable filters are used and there is nothing to match the search, no data will be displayed.</br></br>

 ## Resources
-Data Source: data.js file of UFO Sitings
+**Data Source:** data.js file of UFO Sitings</br>
-Software: Javascript, HTML and CSS via VS Code, Version 1.65.2
+**Software:** Javascript, HTML and CSS via VS Code, Version 1.65.2

 ## Summary
 One drawback of this design is the user may not know which filters to input, which decreases the filters' functionality.
 The "shape" data options appear the most problematic, as they do not intuitively match common shapes.
-"Shapes" in this data set include "light," "formation," "fireball," "unknown," etc.</br>
+"Shapes" in this data set include "light," "formation," "fireball," "unknown," etc.  The parameters of the data are also fairly limited.
+For example, the data key of datetime only spans from 1/1/2010 to 1/13/2010, so inputting any other date may cause the user to infer the filters are not working correctly, when really there is no data to display.</br>

-Drop-down menus may be more optimal for the filter options.
-The parameters of the data are also fairly limited, so drop-down menus for all data values are suggested.
-For example, the data key of datetime only spans from 1/1/2010 to 1/13/2010, so inputting any other date may cause the user to infer the filters are not working correctly, when really there is no data to display.
-It may be optimal to go back and clean the data in the "Comments" column as well, since some of the comments include unecessary and confusing characters such as "IT&#39S A HOAX YET AGAIN&#33&#33" (1/1/2010 in el cajon, "formation" shaped UFO siting).
+Drop-down menus may be more optimal than input boxes to filter the data.
+This would make the page more user-friendly by solving the current functionality issues.
+It is also suggested to go back and clean the data in the "Comments" column, since some of the comments include unecessary and confusing characters such as "IT&#39S A HOAX YET AGAIN&#33&#33" (example from UFO siting data on 1/1/2010 in el cajon, "formation" shaped).